-Each person who is a Director at the date of approval of this Annual Report confirms that as far as each Director is aware, there is no relevant audit information of which the Group's and Company's Auditors are unaware.
+Each person who is a Director at the date of approval of the Annual Report (2024-annual-report.pdf) confirms that as far as each Director is aware, there is no relevant audit information of which the Group's and Company's Auditors are unaware.
 In addition, each Director has taken all the steps they ought to have taken as a Director to make themselves aware of that information.
 This confirmation is given and should be interpreted in accordance with the provisions of Section 418 of the Companies Act 2006.